top of page

 • Treating everyone with dignity and respect

-• Identifying how white supremacy culture influences our internal policies and practices, while seeking to create ones that honor and celebrate everyone’s experiences
+• Identifying how the dominant culture influences our internal policies and practices, while seeking to create ones that honor and celebrate everyone’s experiences

-• Intentionally diversifying our organization and partnerships to include the voices of the community and organizations we are honored to work with
+• Intentionally diversifying our organization and partnerships to include the voices of the communities and organizations we are honored to work with

-• Listening, learning, and growing from our mistakes
+• Listening, learning, and growing from both our successes and mistakes

-• Being accountable to ourselves (both staff and board) and the community by regularly reporting on our progress, mistakes, and plans
+• Being accountable to ourselves (both staff and board) and the community by regularly setting measurable goals and communicating about our plans and progress.

 bottom of page